DanOlner/principlesofdatawrangling_n_vizR/docs/02_viz_n_wrangling.md

 ## Time for a pause!

 So you've successfully loaded data, wrangled it and visualised it.
-Just a quick reflection on how we did that, before moving on to the second part of the day:
+Just a quick reflection on how we did that, before moving on to the second part of this section:

 * **We used a bunch of *tidyverse* libraries** to process and visualise data.
 These are all designed with the same philosophy of `constrain to simplify'.